matthew-wolf-n4mtt/openHPSDR/source/README.txt

-09-JULY-2017 Matthew J. Wolf <matthew.wolf.hpsdr@speciosus.net>
+09-JULY-2017 Matthew J. Wolf Email: matthew.wolf.hpsdr at speciosus.net

 The openHPSDR Plug-in for Wireshark is written to disassemble the openHPSDR Ethernet protocol.